aws-samples/aws-serverless-workshop-innovator-island/5-park-stats/2-simulator/README.md

 sam deploy --template-file packaged.yaml --stack-name theme-park-simulator --capabilities CAPABILITY_IAM --parameter-overrides StreamArn=$DELIVERY_STREAM
 ```

 The *parameter-overrides* option allows you to pass parameters into the deployment in the deployment process.
-In this case, you are passing the Kinesis delivery stream ARN into the StreamArn parameter.
+In this case, you are passing the Kinesis delivery stream ARN into the *StreamArn parameter* in the SAM template.
 Learn more about sam deploy options in the [documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).

 This will take a few minutes to deploy - wait for the confirmation message in the console before continuing.